Ananth-lab/Quiz-do-you-know-me/README.md

-# Cash registry
+# Do You Know ME
-A web-app which will ease cash returning process to avoid loss.
-This app tell how much money should returned in a sequence of note ordered in descending order.
+A Test which one can to ensure that how much they know about me.

 ## Acknowledgements